Tuition-Supported Pre-Kindergarten Program Registration Process

 Tuition-Supported Pre-K Program for Out-of-District Students

 - If the student's home campus is full and there is availability in the Pre-K program on other campuses, a parent may choose to send their student to another campus.
-However, they would provide their own transportation.
+However, they would provide their own transportation and such transfer is limited to prekindergarten only.

 - After all Pre-K positions have been filled, an official waiting list will be developed.
 At that time, anyone on the waiting list will have the $100 deposit returned.